Radiation Pressure Driven Galactic Winds from Self-Gravitating Discs: Extended Disc, Bulge and Dark Matter Halo

-As a result, both equations (\ref{terminal02}) and (\ref{velocity_1}) in \S 2 need to be multiplied by ${\cal D}$ when the halo or bulge potential is included.
-For the purposes of an estimate, taking $c'\sim10$, the relation between $v_{\infty}$ and $\langle v_{\rm rot}\rangle$ becomes

 which shows that the dark matter halo potential well is too deep for particles to escape for $f_{0}\gtrsim0.6$.

+Quantitatively the halo, extended disc, and bulge should have very similar effects in decreasing the outflow velocity.
+For simplicity, we can first neglect the bulge/disc and focus on $f_{0}=f_{h}$ ($f_{b}=0$).
+In this case the typical value of $f_{0}$ is given by

-For $f_{0}\simeq0.25$ in equation (\ref{scalef0}), instead of the naive estimate without the dark matter halo in equation (\ref{velocity_1}), which yields $v_\infty\simeq3\langle v_{\rm rot}\rangle$, we obtain $v_\infty\simeq2\langle v_{\rm rot}\rangle$.
-Even so, equation (\ref{decreas02}) makes it clear that the factor of 3 in the relation $v_\infty\simeq3\langle v_{\rm rot}\rangle$ assumed in the calculation by \cite{OD06} (see discussion after eq.~\ref{velocity_1}) cannot be stricly achieved for Eddington-limited starbursts by the mechanism discussed in this paper since all systems have dark matter halos, and thus non-zero $f_0$.
-To the extent that the ``3'' is required by \cite{OD06}, additional physics such as an effectively super-Eddington galaxy luminosity, supernova-driven hot flows, or the mechanism discussed in Murray, Menard, \& Thompson (2011) would be necessary to add to the models here.
+where we have taken representative values of $M_{\rm halo}/M_{\rm disc}\sim10-100$ (e.g., \citealt{Leauthaud11}), $c^\prime=r_s/r_D\sim10-100$, and $f(c_{\rm vir})\sim2$ (for $c_{\rm vir}\sim15$; \citealt{Maccio08}).
+Thus, instead of the naive estimate without the dark matter halo in equation (\ref{velocity_1}), which yields $v_\infty\simeq1.5\,v_{\rm rot}$, we obtain $v_\infty\simeq v_{\rm rot}$.
+Even so, equation (\ref{decreas02}) makes it clear that the relation $v_\infty\simeq1.5\,v_{\rm rot}$ from equation (\ref{velocity_1}) cannot be strictly achieved for Eddington-limited rapidly star-forming galaxies by the mechanism discussed in this paper since all systems have dark matter haloes, not to mention the fact that Oppenheimer \& Dav\'{e}'s model includes an additional kick to increase the wind terminal velocity.
+To the extent that the ``2'' in the expression of Oppenheimer \& Dav\'{e}'s model $v_{\rm \infty}\sim2\,v_{\rm rot}$ or ``$\sim3-5$'' with an extra kick is required to match observations and simulations, additional physics such as an effectively super-Eddington galaxy luminosity or supernova-driven hot flows would be necessary to add to the models here (e.g., \citealt{Murray11}; \citealt{Hopkins11a,Hopkins11b}).